© Crown copyright 2018

 3. Guidance notes

 These notes give guidance on how to meet your reporting responsibilities for BBSI and OI returns under Schedule 23.
-There are separate notes for BBSI and OI returns and for 2016 to 2017 and 2017 to 2018.
-There is also a note that outlines the changes between the years for each section.
+There are separate notes for BBSI and OI returns and for 2017 to 2018.

 The notes do not affect your right of appeal.
 They are not a full statement of the law as it applies, or has applied.

 You must submit your return by one of the methods detailed in your notice to make a return.
 The Secure Electronic Transfer (SET) service is being replaced by the Secure Data Exchange Service (SDES).
 If you don’t already use SET then you must follow the new SDES guidance.
 If you already use SET, HMRC will contact you with details about how and when you can migrate over to SDES.

 If you are not using SET or SDES please ensure all returns are clearly labelled and well packaged.
 HMRC recommends that returns are sent as securely as possible by means that record delivery or that can be tracked in the case of delivery failure.
 HMRC can’t accept returns on floppy disks.